 - (1) Instantaneous axial and radial strains were not affected by curing time and curing history.
 The average instantaneous axial and radial strains for specimens at 600 psi were 87 and -23 microunits respectively; at 2400 psi the corresponding values were 384 and -92 microunits. - (2) Likewise, moduli of elasticity and Poisson's ratios were not affected by curing history.
-The average modulus of elasticity and Poisson's ratio were $6.03 \times 10^6$ psi and 0.23.
+The average modulus of elasticity and Poisson's ratio were $6.03 \times 10^{\circ}$ psi and 0.23.

-Creep Behavior
+Creep\Behavior

 - (3) Creep strains were affected by both curing time prior to loading and curing history. - (4) For a 2400-psi uniaxial stress, creep strains were larger for specimens subjected to shorter curing periods prior to loading.
-During the first year under load, the creep strains in the specimens cured for 183 days and 365 days were approximately 85 and 68 percent of the creep strains in the specimens cured for 90 days. - (5) Creep strains were larger for air-dried specimens than for as-cast specimens.
-The creep strain at any given time in the as-cast specimens was approximately 82 percent of the creep strain in the air-dried specimens at a stress level of 2400 psi. - (6) The average creep Poisson's ratio for the specimens loaded with a stress of 2400 psi was 0.09.
+During the first year under load, the creep strains in the specimens cured for 183 days and 365 days were approximately 85 and 68 percent of the creep strains in the specimens cured for 90 days.
+This difference, however, diminished with time during the early portion of the loading period. - (5) Creep strains were larger for air-dried specimens than for as-cast specimens.
+During the first 2 to 2.5 years of loading, the creep strain in the as-cast specimens was approximately 82 percent of the creep strain in the air-dried specimens at a stress level of 2400 psi.
+During the last 2.5 years of loading, however, the ratios of the as-cast to air-dried creep strains approached a value of one.

+- (6) During the first 2 to 2.5 years the average creep Poisson's ratio for the specimens loaded with a stress of 2400 psi was 0.09.
 The values for the various specimens were fairly consistent; however, based on previous evaluations in this project, it was concluded that the above average value was probably low.

-- (7) The creep behavior of the 183-day and 365-day specimens which have been under load for 2.5 and 2 years, respectively, indicated that throughout the loaded period, the creep strains continued to increase at a decreasing rate, with the magnitude of the strain approaching a constant value. - (8) Approximately 81 percent of the creep strain exhibited at two years occurred during the first year for specimens loaded with a uniaxial stress of 2400 psi.
-For specimens cured 183 days, approximately 78 percent and 96 percent of the creep strain exhibited after 2.5 years occurred during the first year and first two years, respectively.
+During the last 2.5 years of the loading period there was a decrease in creep Poisson's ratio, which was attributed to shrinkage errors. - (7) The creep behavior of the 183-day and 365-day specimens which have been under load for 5 and 4.5 years, respectively, indicated that throughout the loaded period, the creep strains continued to increase at a decreasing rate, with the magnitude of the strains approaching a constant value.
+After 4.5 to 5 years under load specific creep values were in the range of 0.17 to 0.20 microunits per psi and the specimens were continuing to creep. - (8) No radical change in the creep behavior was observed throughout the loading period. - (9) Approximately 81 percent of the creep strain exhibited at two years occurred during the first year for specimens loaded with a uniaxial stress of 2400 psi.
+For specimens cured 183 days, approximately 78 percent and 96 percent of the creep strain exhibited after 2.5 years occurred during the first year and first two years, respectively. - (10) After 5 years under load it was found that the axial creep strains for the as-cast and air-dried specimens were 1.48 and 1.32 times that which occurred during the first year; these values are essentially equal to the values predicted from the 90-day specimens (Ref 1).